coleifer/peewee/docs/peewee/example.rst

 ----------

 If you are logged-in and visit the twitter homepage, you will see tweets from the users that you follow.
-In order to implement this cleanly, we can use a
+We can implement this cleanly with a subquery:
-subquery:

 .. note::
    ``user.following()`` will automatically only select ``User.id`` when it used